Join us every Sunday from 1-4 pm at the Kelowna Art Gallery for Family Sundays.

 September 7 | ‘A is for Apple’ Bins

 Get ready for the first day of school!
 We’ll be making our very own mini apple bins, fit for only one apple.
-Decorate it and bring to your teacher for the first day of school!
+Decorate them and bring them to your teacher for the first day of school!

 September 14 | Medieval School Supplies